ganast/tidybird/roadmap.md

     1. add mark as read to simple settings (default for all buttons)
     1. once we have our own MRM: shorcut for our own undo (#74)
     1. once we have our own MRM: check for reset, show info in iterface (#40)
-    1. themed options: check other addons
+    1. themed options: do the same as for options; header: h2.list-header-title (threadpane.css)
+    1. onAccountNameChange
+    1. option to not show parent
 1. 6 Expert settings
     1. keep last status of expert settings: expand or not
     1. combine with simple settings (keep in mind reset to "default")